 Open enrollment under the ACA – when individuals can buy or switch health insurance plans in the marketplace – is typically limited to a specific time period during the year, unless there are certain special circumstances.
 Open enrollment for 2021 is November 1 to December 15, 2020 in most states.
 Some states have later deadlines.
 Use the tool below to find out about your state.

 People who lose their job and with it their employer-sponsored insurance, as well as those in other special circumstances (e.g. marriage, divorce, a move, birth of a child), may be allowed to enroll outside of the open enrollment period.
 If you anticipate a coverage loss, you can apply for special enrollment in the ACA up to 60 days in advance.

 In response to the coronavirus (COVID-19) in the U.S., a number of states have opened enrollment to allow people to purchase insurance through the health insurance marketplaces outside of the typical open enrollment period.

 Use this locator to find your state’s marketplace website for more information about coverage options available to you.

 Those with low to moderate incomes may qualify for federal subsidies to buy a new plan through the marketplace.
 In some cases, you may pay no premium at all.

-Additionally, some people may become newly eligible for Medicaid.
-Eligibility is typically determined based on monthly income, so people completely out of work or losing hours may newly qualify.
-Enrollment in Medicaid, if eligible, is ongoing throughout the year.
+Additionally, some people may be eligible for Medicaid.
+Eligibility is typically determined based on monthly household income, so people completely out of work or losing hours may newly qualify.
+Enrollment in Medicaid is ongoing throughout the year.

-Plans purchased through the ACA marketplace cannot terminate or deny coverage or charge you more due to health status, including diagnosis or treatment of COVID-19 or HIV.
+Plans purchased through the ACA marketplace cannot cancel or deny coverage or charge you more due to health status, including diagnosis or treatment of COVID-19 or HIV.
 Click here for 3 things to know about COVID-19 and your marketplace coverage.